americandatascience/alphai/README.md

 AlphAI is a high-level open-source Python toolkit designed for efficient AI development and in-depth GPU profiling.
 Supporting popular tensor libraries like [PyTorch](https://pytorch.org/get-started/locally/) and [Jax](https://github.com/google/jax), it optimizes developer operations on GPU servers and integrates seamlessly with [American Data Science Labs](https://dashboard.amdatascience.com), offering robust control over remote Jupyter Lab servers and environment runtimes.

+> **Warning:** This repository is in beta, expect breakage and unexpected behavior.
+Please reach out to support or create a ticket when encountering these issues.

 ## Features

 - **GPU Profiling and Analytics**: Advanced GPU profiling capabilities to maximize resource efficiency and performance.